input-output-hk/essential-cardano-content/content/article/commenting-on-this-article-about-grace-and-ai.md

 Also, it would be nice to have a comment section here in this space.
 Give us a devoted platform to interact...
 "Apple" Job's style and not so much either, "Orange".

 Thank you for reading.

+P.S.
+Congratulations on the Vasil Hard Fork everybody!